needle-engine/react-three-fiber-sample/README.md

-# Needle Engine React Sample
+# Needle Engine + React Three Fiber

 Minimal starter project showing how to integrate Needle Engine into a react-three-fiber project